leosperry/ha-kafka-net/README.md

 ***

-Version 5 Released!
+Version 5.1 Released!
-New UI! - Dashboard has moved to `~/hakafkanet`.
+New UI and new observability features!

-The new UI sports an automation details page which shows all the automation details along with the state change that last triggered the automation.
-Version 5.1 will expand this UI to include trace data.
+To get the most out of these features be sure to enable [log tracing](https://github.com/leosperry/ha-kafka-net/wiki/Tracing).

-Version 5.1 changes with automation tracing features have been merged and prerelease created.
-Documentation forthcoming.
+> Note: The dashboard has moved to `~/hakafkanet`.
 ***

 It was created with the following goals: